abelMeli/fury_andesui-android/docs/guide/README.md

 ## Fonts & Colors
 See the [Fonts & Colors page](Fonts&Colors.md) to be aware of how to use the proper Colors and Fonts with AndesUI.

+## Iconography
+Check the [Iconography page](Iconography.md) to read about where to find our icons and how to add a new one.

 ## Components
 | Component | Deeplink |
 | -------- | -------- |